Why is this medication prescribed?

 Before taking lubiprostone,

-- tell your doctor and pharmacist if you are allergic to lubiprostone or any other medications.
+- tell your doctor and pharmacist if you are allergic to lubiprostone, any other medications, or any of the ingredients in lubiprostone capsules.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had a blockage in your stomach or bowels.
 If you do not know if you have a blockage in your stomach or bowels, your doctor will examine you to see whether you have this condition.
 If you have this type of blockage, your doctor will probably tell you not to take lubiprostone.

-- tell your doctor if you have severe diarrhea or kidney or liver disease.
+- tell your doctor if you have severe diarrhea or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 You will need to have a negative pregnancy test before you begin to take lubiprostone.
 You must use birth control while taking this medication.
 Talk to your doctor about the method of birth control that is best for you.
 If you become pregnant while taking lubiprostone, call your doctor right away.

 What special dietary instructions should I follow?